 While we acknowledge just how busy they are, for how much longer can they put off engaging with potential customers, their executive peer group and other business owners?

 Until a few years ago, only a few CEOs were actively blogging or even using social media.
 A joint report by business management software firm, Domo and CEO.com, found that 60% of Fortune 500 CEOs have no digital presence at all.
 While this is an improvement from IBM’s 2012 Global CEO study, which found that only 16% of CEOs were participating in social media, it’s still inadequate.

-So, how do you convince a business owner who can’t find time to write a blog post, to get started with blogging (as a stepping stone) or develop a content publishing schedule?
+How do you convince a business owner, who can’t find the time to write a blog post, get started with blogging (as a stepping stone), or develop a content publishing schedule?

 It’s hard!
 But not impossible.

 When polled about the benefits of engaging stakeholders through short- and long-form content, a large number of CXOs acknowledge its value.
 But when asked about their poor adoption of it, the most common responses are:

 - “If I’m blogging every day, what’s the ROI on my time?”

 - “That’s the job of the marketing/PR department, isn’t it?”

 - “Are there experienced writers out there who can think exactly like me?”

 While it’s a big ask to expect business leaders to spend hours producing thought-leading blog content regularly, the rewards are enormous.